uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 Undergraduate courses:

-  - take 3 to 4 years of full-time study and lead to a degree in an early
+  - take 3 to 4 years of full-time study and lead to a degree in an early childhood-related subject
-  - have tuition fee loans available from [Student Finance England (SFE)](https://www.gov.uk/student-finance).
+  - have tuition fee loans available from [Student Finance England (SFE)](https://www.gov.uk/student-finance)

 Graduate entry courses: